aboffelli/interomics/README.md

 - Taxonomic table for each OTU.
 The first column must contain the OTU name/number.
 The first row must contain the taxonomic levels.
 - Sample data.
 The first column must contain the sample names.
 The first row will be read as a header.

-The accepted formats are: text (txt), comma-separated-values (csv).
+The accepted formats are: plain-text (txt), comma-separated-values (csv).
 The type of separator can be defined in the File Upload page, the options are tab, comma, and semicolon.
 Each file will be loaded in the right panel, where the number of rows displayed can be controlled with the slider in the left panel.

 It is possible to load an example dataset selecting the checkbox under the slider.
 When selected, the three example tables will be loaded and displayed.

+### Subsetting the data (optional)

+The subset will affecting all the plots, with the exception of the Taxonomic Tree, that has its own filtering options.

+Select if the target group will be isolated or removed from the data in the radio buttons above the set of three boxes that you will use.
+Choose whether the group is in the Taxa or Sample tables to unlock the options in the level box, according to the table chosen.
+In the level box, choose the taxonomic level/column where the target group is located.
+Finally, select the target group in the last box.

+You can have up to three subsets simultaneously.
+You can use any box set, however, keep in mind that the subset will follow the order in the boxes.
+So, be careful of isolating a group that was removed in a previous box set.

+To use the subsetted data, select the checkbox "Use subsetted data".
+The program will use the whole data if this checkbox is not selected, even if you selected the groups in the boxes.

-All the plots can only be generated after uploading all three files or using the example dataset.
-When all tables are loaded correctly you can continue for the Abundance and Graphics tabs.
+The plots can only be generated after uploading all three files or using the example dataset.
+When all tables are loaded correctly and subsetted (optional), you can continue for the Abundance and Graphics tabs.